Cleaning up your library and preventing font conflicts

 Removing duplicate fonts

 Click the checkbox to mark a font for removal.
+You can also Command-click or double click to select a row.
 Once you’ve selected the fonts you want to remove click the Remove button in the bottom-right corner of the panel.
 Typeface will ask if you want to remove the fonts from the Typeface library (and keep the font files), or move the font files to the macOS Trash can.
-Note that if you choose Remove from Library the duplicate fonts may be imported again on next refresh, depending on the Preference setting.
+Note that if you choose Remove from Library the duplicate fonts may be imported again on next refresh, depending on the setting.

 Choose Move to Trash to move the font files to the macOS Trash.
 The marked fonts will be removed from Typeface.